Zy0d0x0/HS2-Reversing/README.md

 navigating to the Memory manp Tool included withing

 ![alt text](https://github.com/Zy0d0x0/HS2-Reversing/blob/main/findMemMap.JPG)

+The proceed to created aa new memory allocation point by clicking the green cross button on the right hand side and by looking at the memory allocation map inside the documentation for the memory to extract its self into.

 ![alt text](https://github.com/Zy0d0x0/HS2-Reversing/blob/main/flash_clone.JPG)

+Finally for memory allocation by again using the resources from the documentation for the processor it was found by setting the ram we could allocate instructions into virtul memory for later analysis.

 ![alt text](https://github.com/Zy0d0x0/HS2-Reversing/blob/main/ram.JPG)

+Now all the memory allocaation sections have been created it is then possible to use the built in analysis tools by navingating and manully triggering.

 ![alt text](https://github.com/Zy0d0x0/HS2-Reversing/blob/main/analysis.JPG)

+When the analysis button has been pressed it will be noticed that the application has prompted for settings to be selected and for now just select the all button and monitor the bottom right hand status bar. when the status has then stopped showing instructions it should be completed.

 ![alt text](https://github.com/Zy0d0x0/HS2-Reversing/blob/main/options.JPG)

  A really good video on doing exactly this can be found here https://www.youtube.com/watch?v=q4CxE5P6RUE

 ![alt text](https://github.com/Zy0d0x0/HS2-Reversing/blob/main/Search.JPG)

+When everything has completed it is then possible to search the binary using the global search function using the same names that were found when using the strings application.

 ![alt text](https://github.com/Zy0d0x0/HS2-Reversing/blob/main/searchAll.JPG)

 ![alt text](https://github.com/Zy0d0x0/HS2-Reversing/blob/main/findCode.JPG)

 ![alt text](https://github.com/Zy0d0x0/HS2-Reversing/blob/main/gotoCode.JPG)
 ![alt text](https://github.com/Zy0d0x0/HS2-Reversing/blob/main/instructionpointer.JPG)
 ![alt text](https://github.com/Zy0d0x0/HS2-Reversing/blob/main/Useraccess.JPG)